Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-1-MyOrg/README.md

 ## How to run this sample

-To run this sample:
+To run this sample see [Pre-Requisites](../../ReadmeFiles/1-WebApp-OIDC-prereq.md)

-> Pre-requisites: Install .NET Core 3.0 or later (for example for Windows) by following the instructions at [.NET and C# - Get Started in 10 Minutes](https://www.microsoft.com/net/core).
-In addition to developing on Windows, you can develop on [Linux](https://www.microsoft.com/net/core#linuxredhat), [Mac](https://www.microsoft.com/net/core#macos), or [Docker](https://www.microsoft.com/net/core#dockercmd).

-### Step 1: Register the sample with your Azure AD tenant

-There is one project in this sample.
-To register it, you can:

-- either follow [PowerShell Script Instructions](../../ReadmeFiles/ConfigureAppWithPowerShell.md) that **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you and modify the Visual Studio projects' configuration files.

-- **OR**, if you want to register your application with the Azure portal, follow the [Register Web Application Instructions](../../ReadmeFiles/RegisterWebApps.md)

-### Step 2: Download/ Clone this sample code or build the application using a template
+### Step 1: Download/ Clone this sample code or build the application using a template

 This sample was created from the dotnet core 2.2 [dotnet new mvc](https://docs.microsoft.com/dotnet/core/tools/dotnet-new?tabs=netcore2x) template with `SingleOrg` authentication, and then tweaked to let it support tokens for the Microsoft identity platform endpoint.
 You can clone/download this repository or create the sample from the command line: